-In 2012 a hospital funding reform started to be gradually implemented in Ontario, whereby, instead of completely relying on global budgets, a new payment mechanism was introduced stipulating that an increasingly large share of hospital funds be tied to patient characteristics, their clinical outcomes and other quality measures.
+In 2012 a new payment mechanism was introduced in Ontario stipulating that an increasingly large share of hospital funds be tied to patient characteristics, their clinical outcomes and other quality measures.
 This patent-based funding (PBF) was comprised of two elements: Quality-Based Procedures (QBP) and Health Based Allocation Model (HBAM) payments.

 In the beginning, QBP payments were designed to be a P4P mechanism aimed at encouraging adoption of better clinical practices by introducing financial stimuli at the hospital level.
-QBPs are supposed to be reimbursed on the basis of prices negotiated by expert panels and fixed for all care facilities, with hospital payment adjusted by their performance on a set of relevant clinical quality indicators.
+QBPs were supposed to be reimbursed on the basis of prices negotiated by expert panels and fixed for all care facilities, with hospital payment adjusted by their performance on a set of relevant clinical quality indicators.
 These quality measures were expected to include, but not limited to, variables reflecting patient health outcomes, timeliness and accessibility of care, compliance with care pathways, and others.
-Nevertheless, to the best of our knowledge, the list of orthopedic quality indicators was never publicly released.
-Moreover, Palmer et al. (2018b) argue that many hospital providers and even some reform conceptors were not in possession of that knowledge.
+As the reform was deployed, perceptions regarding QBP gradually started to shift along with reform objectives.
+After the introduction, the QBP design gradually drifted towards funding an episode of care, where selected medical conditions were reimbursed based on a pre-set price per episode of care calculated at the 40th percentile of average costs observed in Ontario hospitals (Palmer, 2018a), multiplied by service volume.